Roof Restoration Melbourne

-Roof restoration is when the surface of the roof is restored to its original condition.
-The roof can be cement tiles, colorbond, metal or terracotta tiles.
+Roof restoration is when the roof’s surface is restored to its original condition.
+The roof can be cement tiles, colourbond, metal, or terracotta tiles.

-If the porosity of the roof is an issue then the roof needs to be replaced because application of any coatings/paint will not be a long term solution and cost you more in the long run.
+Moreover, if the porosity of the roof is an issue, then the roof needs to be replaced because the application of any coatings/paint will not be a long-term solution and cost you more in the long run.

 - Detailed inspection to assess what action is necessary.

 - Replace any broken tiles, checking water courses to ensure your roof is waterproof so there is no leaking during the cleaning process.

 - High-Pressure Cleaning using water pressure at 4000psi.
 To remove all dirt, moss, mould, and lichen we have a clean surface to apply the sealer/primer.

 - Valley Irons – remove old rusted valley irons and replace them with new ones if required.

 - Flashings – check, repair, or replace if necessary.

 - Re-bedding – remove all the old bedding (mortar), blow clean the surface, and lay out the new bedding.